openstreams/wflow/doc/wflow_routing.rst

     Optional map that defines the actual legth of the river in each cell.

 :wflow_riverlength_fact.map:
-    Optional map that defines a multiplication factor fro the river length in each cell.
+    Optional map that defines a multiplication factor for the river length in each cell.

 :wflow_gauges.map:
     Map of river gauges that can be used in outputting timeseries